 | ₹2 crore – ₹5 crore | 25% |

-The Budget 2023 capped surcharge at 25% under the new regime for all income levels, reducing the effective peak rate from 42.74% to 39%.
-Marginal relief provisions ensure that the additional tax from crossing a threshold does not exceed the additional income.
+Budget 2023 capped surcharge at 25% under the new regime across all income levels, bringing the effective peak rate down from 42.74% to 39%.
+Marginal relief provisions make sure the additional tax from crossing a threshold never exceeds the additional income that crossed it.

 Step 6: Add Health and Education Cess

-Cess is charged at 4% on (income tax + surcharge).
-It funds health and education schemes and applies to all taxpayers regardless of income level or regime.
-There is no deduction or rebate against cess.
+Cess runs at 4% on income tax plus surcharge.
+It funds health and education schemes and applies to every taxpayer regardless of income level or regime, with no deduction or rebate available against it.

 Formula: Total Tax Payable = (Income Tax + Surcharge) × 1.04